From BR Bullpen

 If the Blue Jays were hoping for a healthy season from Reyes in 2014, their hopes were quickly dashed.
 On Opening Day on March 31st against the Tampa Bay Rays, he aggravated a hamstring injury in his first at-bat of the year, had to be removed from the game and then was placed on the disabled list.
 He came back on April 19th and was healthy the rest of the way, playing 143 games, and hitting .287 with 33 doubles, 9 homers, 94 runs scored and 51 RBIs.
 He collected 175 hits and stole 30 bases while being caught only twice in what was a solid season overall.
 But for the jays, it was another disappointment, as after taking over first place in the AL East in June and holding it for most of July, they hit a bad slump and fell well back over the last two months, finishing once again far from a postseason slot.
 In 2015, he again had some early-season injury woes, being on the DL from April 28-May 26th with a cracked rib.
 When in the line-up for Toronto, he hit .285 with 4 homers and 34 RBIs in 69 games, but scored only 36 runs, a low total for the leadoff hitter of a team with the best offense in the majors coming up behind him.
 Also of concern was his declining range at shortstop, a concern given the team's overall defensive woes.
 Still, it was a major surprise when on July 28th he was traded to the Colorado Rockies as part of a blockbuster deal that brought SS Troy Tulowitzki to Toronto.
 Others included in the transaction were P LaTroy Hawkins, coming over from Colorado, and young Ps Miguel Castro, Jeff Hoffman and Jesus Tinoco who made the trip the other way.
 He hit .259 in 47 games for Colorado.

 On October 31, 2015, while on vacation in Hawaii, Reyes was arrested on charges of domestic violence, having allegedly grabbed his wife by the neck and shoved her into a glass door.
 His case was the first test of Major League Baseball's newly adopted domestic violence policy, adopted the previous August after discussions between the Players' Association and MLB, and following a number of cases which had put the National Football League in a bad light.
 Reyes pleaded not guilty to assault charges.
 However, he did not report when spring training opened in February of 2016, as he was instead placed on a paid suspension by Major League Baseball until completion of the criminal proceedings.
 His court date was scheduled for April 4th, the same day as the Rockies' opening game.
 The case was dropped when his wife refused to cooperate with investigators, but MLB conducted its own investigation and on May 13th, it announced that his suspension would last until May 31st, or a total of 51 games including the games already missed, costing him $7 million in salary.
 He also lost his starting job, as his replacement with the Rockies, rookie Trevor Story was excellent in his absence, making him redundant.
+He was assigned to the AAA Albuquerque Isotopes to get back into playing shape and hit .303 in 9 games.
+However, when it came time to add him to the major league roster on June 15th, the Rockies instead had Reyes designated for assignment, eating approximately $40 million in salary.
+On June 25th, he signed a minor league deal with his former team, the Mets, who assigned him to the Class A Brooklyn Cyclones.
+After a couple of games, he was moved up to the AA Binghamton Mets; he was asked to work out at third base, as the major league Mets had likely lost their long-time starter at the position, David Wright, to a season-ending injury.
+He made his first appearance with the Mets on July 5, 2016, starting at third base against the Marlins.

 Notable Achievements